 You can look for a group activity that’s right for you.
 Activities like water aerobics, Zumba, spin, yoga and pilates all offer something different.
 You can choose something energetic that gets your heart working or you can focus on flexibility and strength.
 Some groups use music and some have a social side.

-If you want to try a group but you are not sure if you can complete a whole session, ask to speak to the teacher in advance.
+If you want to try a group but are not sure if you can complete a whole session, ask to speak to the teacher in advance.
 They can suggest ways to adjust the class to suit you, such as having some extra breaks to avoid fatigue.
 Having to attend a class at a set time can motivate you to exercise.

 Social activity groups

 There are other leisure activities you can often do in a group such as environmental work, walking or cycling.
+These will vary in how and where they are held, depending on local coronavirus rules.

 We have information about accessible leisure activities, and you can go online to look for local groups or organisations.